ACTL4001-T1-2022/github-showcase-page-the-esteemed-geckos/README.md

 | 2030 | 215 184 865 | 121 032 312 |
 | 2031 | 231 128 688 | 127 430 373 |

-Rarita's historical football league data was used to forecast revenues and expenses, producing two ETS models with and without the impact of the team.
-These models can be seen below:
+Rarita's historical football league data was used to forecast revenues and expenses, producing two ETS models with and without the impact of the team that are shown below.

 ```{r}
 # Revenue forecasts